 Once at home, follow all instructions you are given.
 Your doctor will tell you when you can return to your normal routine.
 You may have some bruising and swelling around your eyes and your vision may be blurry.
 This is normal and should improve within a week or two.
 And you may notice your eyes burning or feeling strained during certain activities, such as watching TV, reading a book, or using the computer.
 While this persists, avoid doing such activities for too long at a time.
 Be sure to:

-Take all medications exactly as directed.
+Take all medicines exactly as directed.
 These may include applying eye ointment or using eye drops.

 Apply an ice pack or cold compress to the eyes as directed, for the first 12 to 24 hours after surgery.